Set up your development environment

 Prepare your device or emulator

-You can run AR apps on a supported device or an emulator.
+You can run AR apps on a supported device or in the Android Emulator:

 Run the sample

 Make sure your Android device is connected to the development machine and click Run in Android Studio.

 Android Studio builds your project into a debuggable APK, installs the APK, and then runs the app on your device.
 For more information, see Build and Run Your App.

 You may be prompted to install or update Google Play Services for AR if it is missing or out of date.
 Select CONTINUE to install it from Google Play Store.